ray-project/ray/doc/source/ray-air/examples/torch_detection.md

 </bndbox>
 ```

+[Ray Datasets](datasets) lets you read and preprocess data in parallel.
+Datasets doesn't
+have built-in support for Pascal VOC annotations, so you'll need to define a custom
+datasource.

 A Datasource is an object that reads data of a particular type.
-For example, Ray
+For example, Datasets
 implements a Datasource that reads CSV files.

-Ray doesn't provide built-in support for Pascal VOC annotations, so you'll define a
-custom datasource.
-Your datasource will parse labels and bounding boxes from XML files.
+Your datasource will parse labels and
+bounding boxes from XML files.
 Later, you'll read the corresponding images.

 To implement the datasource, extend the built-in `FileBasedDatasource` class
 and override the `_read_file` method.